jgcodes2020/jgcodes2020/README.md

 **Not maintained, but done nonetheless**
 - **[my grade 9 business/tech summative](https://github.com/jgcodes2020/hackathon-uhs)**: Advertises a (fictional) game jam at my school.
 - **[an analog clock in JavaFX](https://github.com/jgcodes2020/JFX-Analog-Clock)**: It works OK, and has downloads for Windows.

+## Future plans for this readme
+Maybe, just maybe I'll make a playable game in this somehow.